PlanB-Network/bitcoin-educational-content/courses/rgb/en.md

 In this program, we will delve deeply into RGB, a revolutionary multi-layer solution for Bitcoin scalability.
 RGB employs client-side validation to integrate its smart contracts into Bitcoin, allowing for off-chain contracts and scalable use cases of the protocol.
 From DeFi to NFTs to asset creation, RGB is a promising technology that can enable many new uncensorable use cases.

 In this course, we will first focus on the theoretical aspects, then explore the programming side, and finally, we will look at some concrete real-life examples and exercises.
-The course originates from a live seminar organized by Fulgure and taught by three renowned teachers and RGB experts.
+The course originates from a live seminar organized by Fulgur'Ventures and taught by three renowned teachers and RGB experts.

 Enjoy and good luck with one of the most advanced topics in Bitcoin.